StarLegacy/StarLegacy.Wiki/oldguide.md

 First and foremost, welcome to Star Legacy.
 Your convoy has been attacked by a pirate fleet and in an attempt to escape, you hopped on a ship which carried you to Sobrii system.
 Now a refugee, you've lost all your possessions and need to start over in this strange galaxy.

-If you are here to edit the wiki, this is for you.
-Otherwise, please continue as you were.
-Do not troll, delete others info with permission, or create useless pages.
-This will earn you a one time warning and then a site ban upon second offense.

 ## Getting Started